Tafara-N/alx-low_level_programming/0x09-static_libraries/README.md

 ## Quiz questions

+Question #0
+What command is used to create a static library from object files?

+nm

+gcc

+ld

+ar

+ranlib

+Question #1
+What is the format of a static library?

+An archive

+A relocatable ELF file

+An executable ELF file

+A shared ELF file

+Question #2
+What is the point of using ranlib?

+List the content of a library

+Creating an archive

+Indexing an archive

+Create a library from a simple archive

+### Question #3

+What command(s) can be used to list the symbols stored in a static library?

+- [ ] ld

+- [ ] nm

+- [ ] ranlib

+- [ ] ar

 ## Tasks

 ### 0. A library is not a luxury but one of the necessities of life